Annika (2021 TV series): Music

 The theme music ("Bringing Murder to the Land") was written by Anton Newcombe and Dot Allison.

 Reception

 Critical response

 In The Guardian, the opening episode of the TV series holds a 4-star review.
 "She's a daffy Norwegian supercop with a dodgy accent.
 But Walker’s droll dialogue and womansplaining should keep you waterside for the long haul".
 The Radio Times rated the same episode with 3 stars: "Not everything works in the first episode of the crime drama – but the central case is gripping enough".
 The Killing Times also rated the first episode with 3 stars: "It's great to have Walker back on our screens and although Annika feels a bit light – Mare of Easttown it is most assuredly not – it's still worth a watch".

-The Telegraph describes the TV series as "disappointingly pedestrian", recommending that "The show needs to focus less on the clever conceits and more on the plots".
+The Daily Telegraph describes the TV series as "disappointingly pedestrian", recommending that "The show needs to focus less on the clever conceits and more on the plots".